demeralde/vision-quest/README.md

     Fork this repository on GitHub to create your own vision board.

-2.  **Add your vision board photos.**
+2.  **Add photos to your vision board.**

-    Add them to the `src/photos/board` directory:

-    - If they're not stored in a subfolder (directly in `src/photos/board`), the photos will render at the top of the vision board without a title.
-    - If they're stored in a subfolder, the subfolder name will be used as the section name. e.g `src/photos/board/Health & Fitness` will have a _"Health & Fitness"_ title for all its photos
+    a) Create a subfolder for each section of your vision board, such as `src/photos/board/Health & Fitness`.
+The name of the subfolder will be used as a title for the section on the vision board, e.g _"Health & Fitness"_
+    b) Add photos to each subfolder.
+The filename of each photo will be used as its tooltip/alt text.

+    **Supported image formats:** `.jpg`, `.jpeg`, `.png`, and `.webp`

     Some suggestions for finding high quality photos are [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), and [Pinterest](https://www.pinterest.com/).

-    This vision board only supports `.jpg`, `.jpeg`, `.png`, and `.webp` photos.

-3.  **Customise your vision board.**
+3.  **Configure the environment variables.**

-    Add a `.env` file with your information to customise the vision board:
+    Add a `.env` file with your information to customise the vision board settings:

     ```shell
     cp .env.example .env